Publication Ethics and Publication Malpractice Statement

 Acknowledgement of sources

-Reviewers should establish which are the proper published work that the author has not quoted.
+Reviewers should establish which are the proper published papers that the author has not quoted.
 They should also alert the editor regarding any significant resemblance or overlap between the paper involved in the review process and other published paper.

 Disclosure and conflict of interest